Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Implementation of the Scheme

 \section{Implementation of the Scheme}

 The previous section formally defined the cataloging scheme.
 We now demonstrate that it can be operationalized.
 We first describe a concrete instantiation using Markdown documents, then show that diverse sources can be mapped to the structure, that the operators yield interpretable results, and that this structured knowledge can ground generative reasoning and situated feedback.
-These demonstrations test the scheme's expressiveness and utility rather than introduce a production system.
+These demonstrations test the scheme's expressiveness and utility; they are not presented as a production system.
 Implementation details and interactive notebooks appear in the supplementary materials.